onewelcome/identity-cloud-documentation/docs/dabp/release-notes/index.md

 ### Improvements
 * Memberships are now sorted by group name on the member details overlay.
-* Added a `Select all/none` option for when the policy list is long in the multi-select component.
+* Ensure we always show a `Select all/none` option while selecting a policy for a user or a group.

-## Release date: 2024-04-16

 ### Improvements
-* Updated major UI dependencies
+* Updated major UI dependencies.

 ## Release date: 2023-12-20